AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Alex doesn't do anything by accident."
 I said.

 "That's true, but I like I said, we met each other by accident.
-Working the
+Working the same crowd in my game and we decided to team up."

+"And you've never slept with him?"
+I asked.

+Benji smirked, "He'd probably have liked that if I liked boys."

+I licked my lips and tried not to say anything.
+"I can read your thoughts you might as well say it."

+I shrugged, "Why do I have to say it if you can read my thoughts."
+And I thought
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0NzAyMzUyNywtMTMwODIzMTUxMV19
+eyJoaXN0b3J5IjpbMTQ4NjI5NjY0LC0xMzA4MjMxNTExXX0=
 -->